tkhamez/neucore/doc/documentation.md

 - The status can be changed at any time by a user admin.
 - If the status is changed, all groups are removed.
-- User admins can manually assign groups to "managed" accounts (technically, they can use this API endpoint for all players).
+- User managers can manually assign groups to "managed" accounts (technically, they can use this API endpoint for all players).
 - Automatic group assignment is disabled for managed accounts (but "Required Groups" are still checked, see below).
 - Groups are never deactivated for managed accounts.